clivelo/clivelo.github.io/_posts/2023-01-09-the-fundamentals-of-oop-in-python.md

 ```

 ## The `self` keyword
 We lied in our previous section, our `Student` class now does not have any attributes yet.
-When instantiating the students, we passed the name, age, and major into the class, but we have yet to assign those variables to the object.
+When instantiating the students, we passed the `name`, `age`, and `major` into the class, but we have yet to assign those variables to the object.
 This is where the `self` keyword is crucial, and you will be seeing this keyword a lot when working with classes, so better get used to it!

 The `self` keyword refers to the specific object instance itself.
 When we type, for example `self.name`, what we are referring to is the name of **this particular object instance** (fun fact, Java uses the `this` keyword instead).
 After passing the attributes into the `__init__()` method, we have to assign those arguments to itself.